am-sultan/semaphore-flag-detection/README.md

 Features:

-Real-time semaphore flag detection
+Real-time semaphore flag detection,
-Immediate message decoding based on recognized semaphore signals Easy-to-use interface with reference materials on semaphore positions and meanings Supports offline use after initial setup
+Immediate message decoding based on recognized semaphore signals, Easy-to-use interface with reference materials on semaphore positions and meanings, Supports offline use after initial setup,

 This project combines Android development with machine learning, utilizing TensorFlow Lite to handle on-device model inference for efficient and fast performance.